runicscribe/worldbuilding-docs/dae-machina/culture/organizations/index.md

     • Hunters/Rangers who hunt the outskirts of the riftscape for food and sometimes discover lesser artifacts.
 Riftlander towns have many temporary residents, but also house some settled adventurers and families.
 A militia comprised of whatever adventurers and mages that are not currently exploring the riftscape handles defense from outside threats.
 Due to the transitory nature of the population, towns tend to contain quite a few taverns and boarding houses.
-Riftlanders come from a mixture of races and cultures, including previous eldar slaves (Æl’daal, Æl’dhal, Æl’xhal and Xhal’fae), Æl’daal colonists and adventures, and various adventures mostly hailing from the free cities.
+Riftlanders come from a mixture of backgrounds and cultures, including previous eldar slaves (Æl’daal, Æl’dhal, Æl’xhal and Xhal’fae), Æl’daal colonists and adventures, and various adventures mostly hailing from the free cities.
 Riftlander architecture is primarly wood, with an Asian/Southeast Asian style, and often integrated Æl’uon ruins.

 Because the weather of the Riftscape tends towards warm with frequent monsoons, riftlander clothing tends to be fairly light, and made of materials that are either water resistant or dry easily.